esBrunoL/General/README.md

-# General
+# Devops
-Here is a general repository. just to keep all my files safe.
+ All my college projects